 When you write an article you may not proof read it because you are ‘too close’ to the text.
 Your eye may skip over small details because you are very familiar with the content.
 Therefore get someone else to read the material, even if it is a family member.
 They may be able to query assumptions of knowledge you have made or can find omitted words etc. [I had an editor review the text of my 900-page book Strategic Public Relations and he made various useful suggestions on how to improve the text.]
 So don’t be too proud or too busy to get someone else to review your text.

-Focus on just one thing.
+For an effective news release focus on just one thing.
 One project.
 One product.
 One campaign.
 Save the others for separate releases.
 You can talk about them if they’re related and build on each other, but only one can be the star.
 Having multiple angles will run you into all sorts of problems.
 Not only will your release be too long and your headline incomprehensible—which will confuse and annoy editors—they also won’t be search-friendly.
 Search engines see content that’s about too many things as content that’s about nothing.

 If you don’t state your point in the first paragraph, editors will toss out your release before getting to the second.
 Sometimes you might want to lead with an anecdote.
 That’s OK, as long as it’s related to the point of the release.
 It should also be interesting enough to make readers want to know what happens next.
 It should flow smoothly to the second paragraph, where the big reveal takes place.
 And it should be short.
 If your release is about an anti-stroke campaign, you should hit the campaign within 3-4 sentences.